-This ASP applies to any actuary who concurrently holds Appointments to provide actuarial advice or actuarial services to both the trustees and a Sponsoring Employer of the same defined benefit pension scheme constituted under Irish law.
+This ASP applies to any actuary who concurrently holds Appointments to act as Scheme Actuary of a defined benefit pension scheme constituted under Irish law and to provide actuarial advice or actuarial services to a Sponsoring Employer of the same defined benefit pension scheme.
 It also applies to any actuary who holds one such Appointment while another actuary within the same firm concurrently holds a separate Appointment from the other party involved.
+For the avoidance of doubt, the ASP includes within its scope work carried out under a Scheme Actuary appointment beyond that which, by law or regulation, must be carried out only by a Scheme Actuary.